~ 720th Military Police Battalion Reunion Association Vietnam History Project ~

 0745 hours, At 0745 hours SGT Carl R. Sinks, 615th MP Company, notified this office that the Operation SHOTGUN escort from the 90th Replacement Battalion to Bien Hoa Air Base and return had been completed at 0700 hours [7:00 AM] without incident.
 Three gun jeeps and 9 MPs were utilized.

-MAJ Stinson stated he was testing the materials to determine the types of weapons and distance of the the jeep from the ambush positions when it was fired upon.
-CPT Peter H. Sowle, Battalion Operations Officer informed, and 1LT Gordon L. Locke, A Company, assisted MAJ Stinson in obtaining the pictures and materials requested.
+MAJ Stinson stated he was testing the materials to determine the types of weapons and distance of the jeep from the ambush positions when it was fired upon.
+CPT Peter H. Sowle, Battalion Operations Officer was informed, and 1LT Gordon L. Locke of A Company assisted MAJ Stinson in obtaining the pictures and materials requested.

 1000 hours, At 10:00 AM, SGT Leroy F. Houchins, 615th MP Company, notified this office that he had picked up POW's, Nguyen Van Tan and Nguyen Van Tham from the 50th Medical Company and delivered them to the III Corps enclosure without incident at 0925 hours [9:25 AM].
 Two gun jeeps and 6 MP's were used.
 POW count changed to 64.